 (2) Definitions - In this subsection:

-(i) - An insured depository institution serving as agent, trustee, or custodian.
+(i) An insured depository institution serving as agent, trustee, or custodian.

-(ii) - A trust entity controlled by an insured depository institution serving as agent, trustee, or custodian.
+(ii) A trust entity controlled by an insured depository institution serving as agent, trustee, or custodian.

-(iii) - A State-chartered trust company serving as agent, trustee, or custodian.
+(iii) A State-chartered trust company serving as agent, trustee, or custodian.

-(iv) - A plan administrator or investment advisor, acting in a formal custodial or fiduciary capacity for the benefit of a plan, as defined in section 3 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
-1002).
+(iv) A plan administrator or investment advisor, acting in a formal custodial or fiduciary capacity for the benefit of a plan.

-(i) - has less than $10,000,000,000 in total assets as reported on the consolidated report of condition and income as reported quarterly to the appropriate Federal banking agency;
+(B) Eligible institution - The term "eligible institution" means an insured depository institution that accepts custodial deposits, if the insured depository institution has less than $10,000,000,000 in total assets as reported on the consolidated report of condition and income as reported quarterly to the appropriate Federal banking agency and—

-(II) - is well capitalized; or
+(II) is well capitalized; or

-(iii) - has obtained a waiver pursuant to subsection (c).
+(ii) has obtained a waiver pursuant to subsection (c).

-(C) Plan administrator - The term plan administrator has the meaning given the term administrator in section 3 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
+(C) Plan - The term "plan" has the meaning given the term in section 3 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1002).

-(e) Restriction on interest rate paid -
+(k) Restriction on interest rate paid on certain custodial deposits -

 (1) Definitions - In this subsection—

-(A) - the terms custodial deposit, eligible institution, and well capitalized have the meanings given those terms in subsection (j); and
+(A) the terms "custodial deposit", "eligible institution", and "well capitalized" have the meanings given those terms in subsection (j); and

-(ii) - while acting as an eligible institution under subsection (j), accepts custodial deposits while not well capitalized.
+(B) the term "covered insured depository institution" means an insured depository institution that while acting as an eligible institution under subsection (j), accepts custodial deposits while not well capitalized.

 (3) Limit on interest rates - The limit on the rate of interest referred to in paragraph (2) shall be not greater than—

-(A) - the rate paid on deposits of similar maturity in the normal market area of the covered insured depository institution for deposits accepted in the normal market area of the covered insured depository institution; or
+(A) the rate paid on deposits of similar maturity in the normal market area of the covered insured depository institution for deposits accepted in the normal market area of the covered insured depository institution; or

-(B) - the national rate paid on deposits of comparable maturity, as established by the Corporation, for deposits accepted outside the normal market area of the covered insured depository institution.
+(B) the national rate paid on deposits of comparable maturity, as established by the Corporation, for deposits accepted outside the normal market area of the covered insured depository institution.